 Music Director and Conductor of the Fort Smith Symphony

-Over the years, John’s interest in music education has led to the creation numerous educational programs, ensembles and community projects.
+Mr. Jeter’s interest in music education has led to the creation of numerous educational programs, ensembles and community projects.
 These activities include new ensembles such as the Kool Catz Jazz Quartet and JoltTM electronic string quartet.
-The symphony’s ongoing “Earquake!TM” concerts for sixth grade students created by John thirteen years ago have exposed close to 80,000 students employing multi-media and large symphony orchestra.
+The symphony’s ongoing Earquake!TM concerts for sixth grade students, created by Mr. Jeter thirteen years ago, have exposed thousands of students to music employing multi-media and large symphony orchestra.
 His efforts have led to the Fort Smith Symphony’s international recordings on Naxos (the world’s largest classical recording company) as well as a feature length film festival documentary about the Symphony called “Extreme Orchestra.”
-John’s support of new music has resulted in the Fort Smith Symphony commissioning many works given their world premieres in Fort Smith.
-For approximately ten years, John was co-host of “Conductor’s Choice” with P.J.Robowski on KUAF National Public Radio.
+Mr. Jeter’s support of new music has resulted in the Fort Smith Symphony commissioning many works given their world premieres in Fort Smith.
+For approximately ten years, Mr. Jeter was co-host of “Conductor’s Choice” with P.J.Robowski on KUAF National Public Radio.
 He is still a regular guest on media outlets throughout the region.

 In addition to conducting the orchestra in rehearsals and concerts, Mr. Jeter selects the musicians who play in the orchestra, chooses all programming and guest artists.
 He is involved extensively in fundraising for the orchestra as well as the creation and management of the organization’s yearly operating budget.
 In addition, Mr. Jeter begins his tenth season as the Fort Smith Symphony’s Executive Director